 When you use a Callback URL, the response object of the successful payment (

-You can use our ready-made hosted page solution to handle payment failures when an auto-charge is attempted.
+You can use our ready-made hosted page solution to handle payment failures when you attempt an auto-charge.
 Here is how the hosted page handles payment failure:

 - The customer is notified via email about the payment failure.

 - The payment failure email contains a link that allows the customer to take further action on the failed payment.

 - Customers can either retry the payment on the same card or update the card details or change the payment method to UPI or Emandate (bank accounts) using the link.
 These actions are handled seamlessly by the hosted page.

 Customers can also change the Subscription payment method from UPI to the card.

 The following table lists the supported payment method change.

 Current Payment Method

 Change to Emandate

 After the customer clicks the Update Payment Method button, the checkout page appears as shown.
 The customer can choose a card (of supported banks), UPI or Emandate (of supported banks) to make the payment.
 If the payment is successful, the Subscription moves back to the